 When a child is brought up in a multiracial household they face the discrimination that both parents endure.
 They see the struggle of each race or skin color faces.
 They are told stories of the oppression and have to hold that on their back for the rest of their life.

-These children grow up to face many uncomfortable situations that many monoracial people would see as insulting and rude, these situations have an effect on their psyche. these situations include being forced to choose one race rather than being able to identify as mixed, or being called an “other”, situations come up where you are assumed as one race and the group of people start making racial slurs against a race you identify as (SFPT).
+These children grow up to face many uncomfortable situations that many monoracial people would see as insulting and rude, these situations have an effect on their psyche.
+In an article by Astrea Greig, Understanding the Stressors and Types of Discrimination that can Affect Multiracial Individuals, situations discussed include being forced to choose one race rather than being able to identify as mixed, or being called an “other”, situations come up where you are assumed as one race and the group of people starts making racial slurs against a race you identify as.

 So what nobody dares to talk about is the possibility of other ethnicities having the privilege or is privilege even a real thing.

-Privilege is believed to be an advantage that you are born with you are not acquired privilege, this advantage varies from being hired over other based on skin color to have an easier time buying groceries at a grocery store. it is seen as,”…a special advantage; it is neither common nor universal.”
-Because of statements like these, it is believed that privilege cannot belong to anyone but people of white skin color.
+Privilege is believed to be an advantage that you are born with, you are not acquired privilege.
+When applying the idea of privilege to race a person’s advantage varies from being hired over another based on skin color to have an easier time buying groceries at a grocery store.
+It is defined by Merriam Webster dictionary as “a right or immunity granted as a peculiar benefit, advantage, or favor”, with this definition it is assumed that only white people experience privilege or experience more privilege than another race.